 Explanation:

-• In this example, \u0048 corresponds to the Unicode character ‘H’, \u0065 corresponds to ‘e’, \u006C corresponds to ‘l’, \u006F corresponds to ‘o’, \u4E16 corresponds to the Chinese character ‘世’, and \u754C corresponds to ‘界’.
+\uXXXX is the Unicode escape sequence where XXXX represents the hexadecimal code of the Unicode character.\u0048 corresponds to the Unicode character ‘H’, \u0065 corresponds to ‘e’, \u006C corresponds to ‘l’, \u006F corresponds to ‘o’, \u4E16 corresponds to the Chinese character ‘世’, and \u754C corresponds to ‘界’.Hello, 世界!.